rvyav/react-redux/README.md

 # React Redux

-Simple setup of `React Redux` using:
+Simple setup and CRUD operation of `React Redux` using:

 - Redux-thunk
 - React Router